ATCN: Resource-Efficient Processing of Time Series on Edge: ATCN: Agile Temporal Convolutional Networks

 \subsubsection{Input Size Ratios}

-: The vector $R$, where $R=[r^{1}, r^{2}, ..., r^{L}]~|~0<r^{l}\leq1$, defines the input ratios.
-For the value of $r^{l} < 1, l > 1$, the \textit{ATCN Model Builder} selects STCB block with max-pooling unit.
-For the case of $l=1, r<1$, the first layer will be an RCB with an activated max-pooling; otherwise, the input and out of RCB will have the same size.
-For this paper, the $r^l$ can only be defined as $\frac{1}{2}$ or $1$.
-For other ratios, the \textit{ATCN Model Builder} can be modified to change the stride of max-pooling to satisfy the targeted ratio.
+: The $\boldsymbol{R}=[r^{1}, r^{2}, ..., r^{L}]~|~0<r^{l}\leq1$, defines the input ratios.
+For the value of $r^{l} < 1, l > 1$, the \textit{ATCN Model Synthesizer} configures the STCB block with max-pooling unit.
+For the case of $l=1, r<1$, the max-pooling will be added after standard convolution; otherwise, the input and out of standard convolution will have the same size.
+For this research, the $r^l$ can only be defined as $\frac{1}{2}$ or $1$.
+For other ratios, the synthesizer can be modified to change the stride of max-pooling to satisfy the targeted ratio.